Geonovum/ogc-api-testbed/services/ldproxy/README.md

 its [LDProxy Docker Image from DockerHub](https://hub.docker.com/r/iide/ldproxy). with a [local config file](data/cfg.yml).

+Note that the [proxy path is replaced](docker-compose.yml) by Traefik during routing.

 ## Deployment

 This service is automatically (re)deployed if anything within this directory or its subdirs changes